 What are SSL certificates, and why are they important?

-SSL certificates encrypt data between users and websites, ensuring secure communication.
-They validate a site’s identity and display a padlock in the browser’s address bar, boosting user trust.
+SSL certificates encrypt data between users and websites, ensuring secure communication, validating a site’s identity, and displaying in the browser’s address bar, which boosts user trust.
 Without them, websites may face security warnings, deterring visitors and risking data breaches.

-What does the error “SSL: no alternative certificate subject name matches target host name” mean?
+What does” the error “SSL: no alternative certificate subject name matches” targ” t host” name” mean?

 This error occurs when the SSL certificate does not match the website’s URL.
 It indicates that the certificate might be for a different domain or subdomain, leading to security warnings for users browsing the site.